armory/documentation/_spinnaker/terraform_integration.md

       * **Subdirectory**: Subdirectory within a repo where the `terraform` command runs.
 Use `./` if the command should run at the root level.
     * **Variable Files**: Optional.
 Variable files that get appended to the Terraform command.
 Equivalent to running terraform apply with the `-var-file` option.
       * If you want to use the output of a **Plan** stage for an **Apply** stage, select the **Plan** stage output as an **Expected Artifact**
     * **Variable Overrides**: Optional.
 Key/value pairs used as variables in the Terraform command.
 Equivalent to running terraform apply with the `-var` option.
+You can use a GitHub or BitBucket
     * **Backend Artifact**: Optional.
 Configuration stored outside of the primary repo that gets used for authenticating to a state backend.
 For example, if you want to use an S3 artifact for your backend state, specify it in this section.

       For the `backendArtifact` and other artifacts, you can replace `github/file` with some other artifact type.
-If you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account.
+For example, if you're using the BitBucket artifact provider, specify `bitbucket/file` and the corresponding artifact account.

 ### Custom Plugins